 - Conventional blocks are managed using a standard spray program used by the majority of the industry.

 - Organic blocks are established OMRI-certified orchards (they have been using organic management for at least 3 seasons).

 - IPM blocks are managed with a spray program that includes selective materials in order to boost natural enemy numbers.

-All orchards contain primarily Bartlett and D’Anjou pear varieties.
-The blocks are clustered geographically in order to make meaningful comparisons of insect populations.
-Click on the links below or to the left to see data from each cluster.
+All orchards contain primarily Bartlett and D’Anjou pear varieties (except Medford, which has primarily Comice pears).
+Orchards are clustered geographically in order to make meaningful comparisons of insect populations.
+Click on the links below or to the left to see data from each location.